 - Your GPA — but only if it’s 3.5 or higher

-Also, use your education section to highlight any relevant coursework you completed that showcases valuable skills.
+Also, use your education section to highlight any relevant coursework or projects you completed that showcase valuable skills.
 If possible, use hard numbers to demonstrate your achievements, like in the example below:

 If you’re still working toward finishing your degree, make sure you know how to list education in progress on your resume.